git-jared/CSE3311-TEAM-8/README.md

         Command for Windows and Mac: npm i -g expo-cli
         Additional: For Mac - If permissions are not configured, use command: sudo npm i -g expo-cli

-Step 3: Now install Expo Client on your phone from Appstore or Playstore.
+Step 3: Now install Expo Client(Andriod) or Expo Go(iOS) on your phone from Appstore or Playstore.

 Step 4: Text Editor.
 You can download any text editor you like.
 Our team used Visual Studio, so the instructions are specifically for VS Code.
         For any other editors, the instructions are similar.